Nginx - Basics

 Protect with auth

-Use auth_basic
+Use auth_basic in config

 Rate limit RPC

-Use limit_req
+Use limit_req module

 Proxy with HTTPS